Machine tool

 A machine tool is a machine for handling or machining metal or other rigid materials, usually by cutting, boring, grinding, shearing, or other forms of deformations.
 Machine tools employ some sort of tool that does the cutting or shaping.
-All machine tools have some means of constraining the work piece and provide a guided movement of the parts of the machine.
+All machine tools have some means of constraining the workpiece and provide a guided movement of the parts of the machine.
 Thus, the relative movement between the workpiece and the cutting tool (which is called the toolpath) is controlled or constrained by the machine to at least some extent, rather than being entirely "offhand" or "freehand".
 It is a power-driven metal cutting machine which assists in managing the needed relative motion between cutting tool and the job that changes the size and shape of the job material.

-The precise definition of the term machine tool varies among users, as discussed below.
+The precise definition of the term machine tool varies among users.
 While all machine tools are "machines that help people to make things", not all factory machines are machine tools.

 Today machine tools are typically powered other than by the human muscle (e.g., electrically, hydraulically, or via line shaft), used to make manufactured parts (components) in various ways that include cutting or certain other kinds of deformation.

 With their inherent precision, machine tools enabled the economical production of interchangeable parts.

 Nomenclature and key concepts, interrelated

 Many historians of technology consider that true machine tools were born when the toolpath first became guided by the machine itself in some way, at least to some extent, so that direct, freehand human guidance of the toolpath (with hands, feet, or mouth) was no longer the only guidance used in the cutting or forming process.
 In this view of the definition, the term, arising at a time when all tools up till then had been hand tools, simply provided a label for "tools that were machines instead of hand tools".
 Early lathes, those prior to the late medieval period, and modern woodworking lathes and potter's wheels may or may not fall under this definition, depending on how one views the headstock spindle itself; but the earliest historical records of a lathe with direct mechanical control of the cutting tool's path are of a screw-cutting lathe dating to about 1483.
 This lathe "produced screw threads out of wood and employed a true compound slide rest".

-The mechanical toolpath guidance grew out of various root concepts: